 Greg graduated in 1976 from The University of Alabama with a B.A., magna cum laude, where he was inducted into Phi Beta Kappa.
 As a member of “The Million Dollar Band,” Greg performed in two Sugar Bowls, an Orange Bowl, and a Cotton Bowl, during his four years at the Capstone.
 Greg went on to Vanderbilt Law School, where he earned a J.D. in 1979, serving on the editorial staff of The Vanderbilt Law Review.

 After two years of legal practice in Florida, Greg returned home to Meridian in 1981, where he has been a practicing attorney ever since.
 Greg was a delegate to the 1988 Republican National Convention, and an alternate delegate to the 2008 and 2012 Republican National Conventions.

 Greg and Renee Snowden have two children, Emily Snowden Dabbs, of Marion, Mississippi, and Katie Snowden Crawford, of Birmingham, Alabama.
-The Snowdens are the proud grandparents of four: Evangeline Dabbs, Trey Dabbs, Jane Darby Crawford, and Annabelle Margaret Dabbs.
+The Snowdens are the proud grandparents of five: Evangeline Dabbs, Trey Dabbs, Jane Darby Crawford, Annabelle Margaret Dabbs, and Rose Crawford.